Tyler Stephenson Player Props: Reds vs. Braves

 Tyler Stephenson At The Plate

-- Stephenson has 12 doubles, a triple, five home runs and 27 walks while batting .257.
+- Stephenson is hitting .254 with 12 doubles, a triple, five home runs and 28 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.